Ph.D. University of California, San Diego

 Long Beach, CA 90840-1601

 Ulices Piña, Ph.D. is an Assistant Professor of History at California State University, Long Beach, who specializes in the history of Mexico and Modern Latin America.
-A native of Long Beach and a product of the California public school system, his teaching and research interests include Mexico, Modern Latin America, state-building, revolutions, and social movements.
+A native of Long Beach and a product of the California public school system, his teaching and research interests include Mexico, Modern Latin America, state formation studies, revolutions, and social movements.

 History of Mexico (HIST 462)